marktheknife/sunpower-web-monitor/docs/Installation_New_Firmware.md

 A clean OS installation is recommended, otherwise ensure it has the latest updates.
 The installation may fail on older OS distributions.

-### Installation workflow
+### Installation Workflow

-1. Flash the Raspberry Pi OS onto an micro SD card (if needed).
+1. Flash the Raspberry Pi OS onto a micro SD card (if needed).
 2. Update system packages and install Python 3.
-3. Create a project folder on the host system or Pi.
+3. Create a project folder on the host system.
 4. Create a Python virtual environment using `venv`.
 5. Install Flask (used for the authentication proxy and static web server).
 6. Copy the three project files.